jdtsmith/homebridge-denonmarantzavr/README.md

 where:

 - `name`: The name of the AVR to control.
-- `ip`: It's (fixed) IP address (try configuring in your router).
+- `ip`: Its (fixed) IP address (try configuring in your router).
-- `model`  (Optional): Model name (defaults to "DENON-LIKE AVR")
+- `model`  (Optional): Model name (defaults to "DENON-LIKE AVR").
-- `zones` (Optional): The number of zones to create switches for.
+- `zones` (Optional): The number of zones to create HomeKit switches for.
 Defaults to 1 (main zone only).
-Maximum 4 zones supported (depending on AVR model).
+A maximum of 4 zones supported (depending on AVR model).

 ## Contributions

 I'll accept pull requests for enhancements, additional commands etc.  A very useful spreadsheet reference for the commands accepted on port 23 by recent-ish Denon/Marantz AVRs is [available here](https://docs.google.com/spreadsheets/d/1q-yIyWZQarDX_Xe3DG_ZvU_I1Lkv2WnkNw_YT14AJXE/edit?usp=sharing).
-It's easy to play around with commands like:
+It's easy to play around with commands on your AVR like:

 ```
 % nc 192.168.0.10 23
 ```

 (replace with your AVR's IP address).
+If you don't have `nc`, you can try `telnet`.

 Some items TBD:

-- Add (optional) support for multi-zone volume control (trivial command-wise, but the Speaker accessory is not supported in Home, so requires lightbulb or fan psuedo-accessory).
+- Add (optional) support for multi-zone volume control (trivial command-wise, but the `Speaker` accessory is not supported in Home, so requires lightbulb or fan psuedo-accessory).
 - Add other commands, e.g. for changing inputs, surround mode, etc.

 ## License

 MIT License

-Copyright (c) 2017 J.D.
+Copyright (c) 2018 J.D.
 Smith

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal